Wally: Batched Private Nearest Neighbor Search at Scale: Security

 \begin{proof} We define the curator as Algorithm $M$ that takes input from a database $X$ of requests from $N$ clients and outputs a noisy histogram.
 We prove the theorem by investigating the affected buckets when we change the input $X$ by replacing one client with another.

 For a particular cluster $b$ in the histogram, we define $M_b(\cdot) := R_b + \mathcal{NB}(r,p)$, where $R_b$ is the total real queries for the cluster $b$ in the database.
 Note that this is the curator's exact output for each cluster.
-We break down the proof into two edge cases: 1) the simpler case where $X$ and $X'$ differ by a client which sends all their messages to a single cluster and 2) they differ by a client which sends $\Delta$ messages to $\Delta$ different clusters.
+We break down the proof into two edge cases: 1) the simpler case where $X$ and $X'$ differ by a client which sends all its messages to a single cluster and 2) they differ by a client which sends $\Delta$ messages to $\Delta$ different clusters.

 \textit{Simple case.} Consider two neighboring databases $X$ and $X'$ which differ in queries contributed by a single client.
-Concretely, in $X$ the client contributes $\Delta$ queries to a cluster $b$ and in $X'$ instead contributes to another cluster $b'\not = b$.
-Note that when $j \notin \{b,b'\}$ then $M_j(R)$ and $M_j(R')$ are identically distributed.
+Concretely, in $X$ the client contributes $\Delta$ queries to a cluster $b$ and in $X'$ it contributes to another cluster $b'\not = b$.
+When $j \notin \{b,b'\}$ then $M_j(R)$ and $M_j(R')$ are identically distributed.
 Thus, the privacy provided by $M_j$ is 0-DP for all $j \notin \{b,b'\}$.

 Now consider the cluster $b$; the two databases differ by $\Delta$ real queries for this cluster.
 By the following, lemma $M_b$ provides $(\epsilon, \delta)$ privacy on cluster $b$.

 \begin{lemma}[Theorem 13~\cite{DBLP:conf/icml/Ghazi0MP20}] For any $\epsilon,\delta \in (0,1)$ and $\Delta \in \mathbb{N}$, let $p = e^{-0.2\epsilon/\Delta}$ and $r = 3(1 + \log(1/\delta))$.
 Then, the $\mathcal{NB}(r,p)$-Mechanism is $(\epsilon, \delta)$-DP in the central model for $\Delta$-summation\footnote{$\Delta$-summation is the counting problem in which each client can send at most $\Delta$ queries.
 We extend it to histograms, $\Delta$-histograms, or the counting problem adopted by allowing each client to make at max $\Delta$ queries per epoch across all buckets. }. \end{lemma}